 With the decreased daytime stimulation, the levels of stress hormones drop.
 Once we reach deep sleep, the body starts releasing human growth hormone (HGH), indispensable for growth, repair and regeneration in our bodies.

 Skin regeneration rate increases.
 Our skin, like all other organs, constantly makes new cells via division, while discarding dead cells from its surface.
 Cell division happens constantly.
 But it happens at different rates over the 24-hour day—the skin itself, like any organ, is subject to circadian rhythms.
 Alex Khadavi, MD, associate professor of dermatology at the University of Southern California, points out that skin cells regenerate faster at night than during the day: “Skin cells do their repair work most effectively at night…skin cell regeneration almost doubles at night, peaking between 23:00 and 04:00.”

 Skin becomes dryer at night.
 Transepidermal water loss is highest in the evening and night, according to an October 1998 article in the Journal of Investigative Dermatology.
-Trans-epidermal water loss (TEWL) is a measure of the amount of water moving from inside a body through the epidermal layer of the skin out to the surrounding atmosphere via two processes: evaporation and diffusion.
+Trans-epidermal water loss (TEWL) is a measure of the amount of water moving from inside the body through the epidermal layer of the skin out to the surrounding atmosphere via two processes: evaporation and diffusion.
 This finding prompts many skin care experts to recommend running the humidifier at night, where you sleep, to counter skin dryness.

 Higher nighttime skin absorbency.
 According to the article just mentioned above, the permeability of the skin is higher during the night hours.